ovh/ldp-archive-mirror/README.rst

 - populate a local cache with all the archives found on the API
 - request for each of them a temporary download url
 - download the files when unseal time is reached
+- decrypt the archives if they are encrypted
 - ask every hour the api if a new archive is available

 Create docker image from sources